13 Weird Friday the 13th Incidents Nov 13, 2015 19:09:36 GMT -5

 13 Weird Friday the 13th Incidents

 Happy Friday the 13th!
-We've had an extra-spooky year, as this is officially the third (and final) Friday the 13th of 2015.
-You might not have even realized what day it was, or perhaps you are getting a Friday the 13th flash tattoo.
 In Western Culture, Friday the 13th is traditionally considered a day of massive bad luck and evil.
-There are different theories about the origins of the associations of this particular day.
-Some theorize that the concept arose in the Middle Ages as significant of the Last Supper, where 13 disciples shared the final meal of Jesus.
-Regardless of its origins, Friday the 13th has imbued itself with cultural significance and created a particularly famous film franchise.
-Though not as many people actually believe in the superstition nowadays, it's still fun to indulge in the spooky vibe of the day.
-Particularly when you consider all of the strange and abnormal things that have happened on Friday the 13th – including today.
+There are different theories as to the origins of the associations of this particular day.
+Some theorize the concept arose in the Middle Ages as significant of the Last Supper, where 13 disciples shared the final meal of Jesus Christ.
+Regardless of its origins, Friday the 13th is imbued with cultural significance and has created a particularly famous film franchise.
+Though not as many people actually believe in the superstition nowadays, it’s still fun to indulge in the spooky vibe of the day, particularly when you consider all the strange and abnormal things that have happened on Friday the 13th.
 Give in to your creepy side and check out the strange and mysterious history of this day.

 1. Space Debris Colliding with Earth.
-On this very Friday the 13th, NASA announced that a piece of space debris, likely a rocket body, will enter the Earth's atmosphere over Sri Lanka today.
-Unfortunately, there are no Friday the 13th aliens aboard, but you still have to admit it's pretty spooky.
+On Friday, November 13, 2015, NASA announced a piece of space debris, likely a rocket body, would enter the Earth’s atmosphere over Sri Lanka.

 2. Cruise Ship Sinks.
 No, the Titanic didn't sink on Friday the 13th.
-Rather, the Costa Concordia, an Italian cruise ship carrying more than 4,000 passengers struck a reef and began to capsize Friday, January 13, 2012.
-The majority of passengers were rescued, though several unfortunately died.
-The captain of the ship was later convicted for abandoning the ship instead of aiding in the evacuation.
+Rather, Costa Concordia, an Italian cruise ship carrying in excess of 4,000 passengers struck a reef and began to capsize on Friday, January 13, 2012.
+The majority of passengers were rescued, though several died.
+The captain was later convicted for abandoning his ship instead of aiding in the evacuation.

 4. Attack on Knights Templar.
 On October 13, 1307, thousands of members of the Knights Templar were killed on order of King Louis IV.
 Fortunately, a few of them must have lived or the National Treasure movies never could have been made.
 Some theorize this massacre is the origin of the fear of the date.

 5. Avoiding the Day Gets You Nowhere.
-Reportedly, on August 13 1976, a man named Daz Baxter chose to stay home in bed because it was was Friday the 13th and he feared if he went out something terrible would happen to him.
+Reportedly, on August 13, 1976, a man named Daz Baxter chose to stay home in bed because it was Friday the 13th and he feared if he went out something terrible would happen.
 Unfortunately, while at home, the floor of his apartment collapsed and he fell six stories to his death.

 6. End of the Aztec Empire.
 The Aztec civilization, known for its incredible architecture and culture, met its end on Friday, August 13, 1521.
 Hernán Cortés, a Spanish conquistador, captured the Aztec ruler and appointed himself the new leader, effectively ending the civilization.